OfficeDev/msteams-client-docs-ref-typescript/nodejs/overview/msteams-client.md

 ---
 # Microsoft Teams SDK reference

-This page contains general information about library's to support you in the development of using The Microsoft Teams SDK.
+This article provides you with general information about the libraries that Microsoft offers to support you in the development of using The Microsoft Teams SDK.

 | Library | Description | APIs |
 |-|-|-|